prestonharberts/bib/Bible/amos6.md

 ###### ¶ 8
 > The Sovereign LORD confirms this oath by his very own life.
 > The LORD God of Heaven’s Armies is speaking:
->  “ I despise Jacob’s arrogance;
+> “I despise Jacob’s arrogance;
->  “ I hate their fortresses.
+> “I hate their fortresses.
->  “ I will hand over to their enemies the city of Samaria and everything in it.”
+> “I will hand over to their enemies the city of Samaria and everything in it.”
 ###### 9
 If ten men are left in one house, they too will die.
 ###### 10